 “This product has not been analyzed or approved by the FDA.
 There is limited information on the side effects of using this product, and there may be associated health risks.
 Marijuana use during pregnancy and breast-feeding may pose potential harms.
 It is against the law to drive or operate machinery when under the influence of this product.
 KEEP THIS PRODUCT AWAY FROM CHILDREN.”;

-The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana Product:
+The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana:

 The following symbol or other easily recognizable mark issued by the Commission that indicates that the product is harmful to children:

-935 CMR 500.105(5)(d) shall apply to Marijuana-infused Tinctures and topicals produced by a Marijuana Product Manufacturer for transport to a Marijuana Retailer in compliance with 935 CMR 500.105(13).
+935 CMR 500.105(5)(d) shall apply to Marijuana-infused Tinctures and topicals produced by a Marijuana Product Manufacturer for transport to a Licensee in compliance with 935 CMR 500.105(8): Inventory and Transfer.

+Labeling of Repackaged Marijuana.
+Prior to Repackaged Marijuana being sold, the Retailer shall place a legible, firmly Affixed label on which the wording is no less than 1/16 inch in size on each container of Marijuana that it prepares for retail sale,

+The Affixed label shall contain at a minimum the following information:

+The name and registration number of the Cultivator that produced the Marijuana;

+Business or trade name of licensee that packaged the product, if different from the Cultivator;

+Date of Harvest;

+Type of Marijuana or name of strain;

+The full Cannabinoid Profile of the Marijuana contained within the Repackaged Product, including the amount of delta-nine-tetrahydrocannabinol (∆9-THC) and other Cannabinoids in the package;

+The net weight or volume as expressed in US customary units or metric units;

+A batch number, sequential serial number, and bar code when used, to identify the batch associated with manufacturing and Processing;

+A statement and a seal that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with M.G.L. c.
+94G, § 15;

+This statement, including capitalization:

+“This product has not been analyzed or approved by the FDA.
+There is limited information on the side effects of using this product, and there may be associated health risks.
+Marijuana use during pregnancy and breast-feeding may pose potential harms.
+It is against the law to drive or operate machinery when under the influence of this product.
+KEEP THIS PRODUCT AWAY FROM CHILDREN.”;

+The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana:

+The following symbol or other easily recognizable mark issued by the Commission that indicates that the product is harmful to children:

-In circumstances where the labeling of the Marijuana Product is unreasonable or impractical, the Marijuana Establishment may include the labeling information on a peel-back label or may place the product in a sealed bag with an insert or additional, easily readable label firmly Affixed to that bag.
+In circumstances where the labeling of the Marijuana Product is unreasonable or impractical, the Marijuana Establishment may include the labeling information on a peel-back label or may place the product in a take-away bag with an insert or additional, easily readable label placed within that bag.

+CMOs shall comply with the labeling requirements in 935 CMR 500.105(5): Labeling of Marijuana and Marijuana Products for all adult-use sales and 935 CMR 501.105(5): Labeling of Marijuana and Marijuana Products for all medical-use sales.

 Packaging of Marijuana and Marijuana Products.

-Tamper or Child-resistant Packaging.
-Licensees licensed subject to 935 CMR 500.050(5) shall ensure that all Marijuana Products, other than those offered at wholesale by a Marijuana Cultivator, that are provided for sale to Consumers by a Licensee shall be sold in tamper or child-resistant packaging.
-To be in compliance with 935 CMR 500.105(6), Licensees shall ensure:
+Child-resistant Packaging.
+Licensees licensed subject to 935 CMR 500.050(4): Marijuana Product Manufacturer shall ensure that all Marijuana Products, other than those offered at wholesale by a Marijuana Cultivator, that are provided for sale to Consumers by a Licensee shall be sold in child-resistant packaging.
+To comply with 935 CMR 500.105(6): Packaging of Marijuana and Marijuana Products, Licensees shall ensure: